codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

 There are two parts to creating a Cron trigger in the UI:
 1. Defining the schedule for the trigger
   To learn about supported `cron` expression formats and aliases, visit [this page](https://github.com/codefresh-io/cronus/blob/master/docs/expression.md){:target="\_blank"}.
+1. (Optional) Selecting additional options:
-1. (Optional) selecting the Git trigger event to simulate when the Cron trigger timer is activated.
+  * Git trigger event to simulate when the Cron trigger timer is activated.
+The pipeline is populated with the information from the Git repo such as the repo URL, branch name, latest commit information, including the date and author of the commit.
-  Simulating a Git trigger has the same impact
+  * Variables to populate for the build
+  * Build behavior to override for the build